hdfchain/hdfd/gcs/README.md

 A comprehensive suite of tests is provided to ensure proper functionality.

-## GCS use in Decred
+## GCS use in Hdfchain

 GCS is used as a mechanism for storing, transmitting, and committing to per-block filters.
 Consensus-validating full nodes commit to a single filter for every block and serve the filter to SPV clients that match against the filter locally to determine if the block is potentially relevant.
-The required parameters for Decred are defined by the blockcf2 package.
+The required parameters for Hdfchain are defined by the blockcf2 package.

 For more details, see the [Block Filters section of DCP0005](https://github.com/hdfchain/dcps/blob/master/dcp-0005/dcp-0005.mediawiki#block-filters).